-Difference between Plant and Animal Cells: Plants and Animals consist the major kingdoms of Domain Eukarya.
-On one hand, Kingdom Plantae is composed of multi-cellular (although some are unicellular) autotrophic organisms.
-At present, it is estimated that the total number of plants is 400,000 while of course a lot still remain undiscovered.
+Differences between Plant and Animal Cells: Plants and Animals consist the major kingdoms of Domain Eukarya.
+On the one hand, Kingdom Plantae is composed of multi-cellular (although some are unicellular) autotrophic organisms.
+At present, it is estimated that the total number of plants is 400,000 while of course, a lot remains undiscovered.

 Table of Contents

 - Types of plant cells